marcinlesek/hypertest/README.md

 # hypertest

-_Streamline your testing suite by converging all tests into a cloud-powered execution, trimming total time to that of your slowest test._
+_Revolutionary **plug-and-play** TypeScript library that transforms testing efficiency.
+Seamlessly integrating into your suite, it distributes tests across cloud executions, reducing runtime to only your slowest test's duration.
+Exceptionally affordable, it's the cost-effective solution for accelerating development with minimal expense._

 ## :scroll: Project structure